gyse3054/Turing-College/GYS_PACKAGE/README.md

 ## Description

-The `Calculator` class provides a simple and versatile calculator that allows you to perform basic arithmetic operations, including addition, subtraction, multiplication, division, and taking roots.
-It is designed for Python and can be easily integrated into your projects to perform these operations programmatically.
+The `Calculator` class provides a simple calculator that allows you to perform basic arithmetic operations, including addition, subtraction, multiplication, division, and taking roots.

 ## Usage